 BUMS Inc runs a number of community bands that perform at community and charity events around Brisbane and at festivals in Queensland and interstate.
 Specific information about each of our community bands is found on our Be A Performer web page.

 The BUMS Inc Performing BUMS web page promotes our members (indivuals and groups) who enjoy performing, and provides information about joining our performing groups.
 Regular concerts and workshops, and a biennial ukulele festival (each odd year), provide members with opportunities to enjoy quality ukulele performances and expand their musical skills.

 BUMS Inc runs a Brisbane ukulele festival every second year, alternating with Newkulele, our sister festival in Newcastle (each even year).
 It began in 2011 at Brisbane’s Big Uke Jam with performances held on the QPAC green and workshops at the Coorparoo Bowls Club.
 This was followed by a larger three-day event, SPRUKE 2013 — Brisbane’s Ukulele Festival, held at the South Bank TAFE campus, South Brisbane.
-Our most recent festival, SPRUKE 2015 — Uke’n Make Music, has been widely acclaimed as our best festival yet.
-The festival was once again held at the TAFE campus over three days.
-Plans are underway for SPRUKE 2017.
+SPRUKE 2015 and SPRUKE 2017, widely acclaimed as our best festival yet, have also been held at the TAFE campus over three days.
+Plans are now underway for SPRUKE 2019.
 If you would like to get involved please visit the spruke.net.au website and send in an expression of interest.

 Our dedicated management committee is devoted to bringing the joy of ukulele to as wide an audience as possible.
 Annual general meetings are held in October or November.
 If you are interested in becoming involved, look out for the email notices of the annual general meeting, or announcements in Facebook or on the website.